-Introduces functions and duties of a Medical Laboratory Technician (MLT), and compares and contrasts these duties to the Clinical Laboratory Scientist (CLS).
-Emphasizes the clinical laboratory safety issues, regulatory agencies, infection control policies, and professional responsibilities relative to other departments of healthcare.
+Introduces functions and duties of a Medical Laboratory Technician (MLT).
+Emphasizes clinical laboratory safety issues, laboratory equipment, basic laboratory techniques, basic laboratory mathematics, regulatory agencies, and professional responsibilities relative to other departments of health care.

-- Student will describe the health care delivery systems. - Student will identify and distinguish resources that relate to medical terminology regarding structure and function of the human body. - Student will identify and explain the professional conduct and personal communication skills that are required in relation to patients, laboratory personnel, the public, and other health care professionals. - Student will define and apply the ethical and legal responsibilities of the profession. - Student will discuss infection control and safety. - Student will discuss the use of the microscope in the clinical laboratory. - Student will demonstrate the basic computer-based tasks required in a modern clinical laboratory.
+- Student will describe the laboratory/departments organizational structure within the health care delivery system. - Student will identify and apply medical terminology regarding structure and function of the human body. - Student will identify and explain the professional conduct and personal communication skills that are required in relation to patients, laboratory personnel, the public, and other health care professionals. - Student will define and apply the ethical and legal responsibilities of the profession.